Somerset House logo

 As a charity, Somerset House relies on your support.
 This exhibition is free and we ask visitors to pay what they can.
 Your donations will help us to fund artists, exhibitions, education programmes and access for all.

-To ensure that the exhibition is as welcoming and calm as possible, we:
+To ensure that HOLY POP! is as welcoming and calm as possible, we:

-- Provide Access Packs – available at the entrance to the exhibition.
-These contain: Noise cancelling headphones, magnifying glass sheets for reading any printed text, a large print guide and a stress ball
+• Provide Access Packs – available at Holy Pop! entrance.
+These contain noise cancelling headphones, magnifying glass sheet for reading any printed text, a large print guide and a fidget toy

 Somerset House presents Holy Pop!, an exhibition celebrating the world of modern shrines, the objects and collections through which we honour heroes, celebrities, and cult icons.